pgeu/pgeu-system/docs/confreg/schedule.md

 of this is coffee breaks and lunch.
 Cross schedule sessions do not show details about the session.

+Tags <a name="tags"></a>
+:     Tags can be assigned ot each session if enabled at the conference level.
+Each session can have zero or more tags assigned.
+These can later be used in the schedule for viewing, or similar things.
+There is currently not much core functionality like filtering, but could be in the future.

 ## Building a schedule graphically

 Using the "create schedule" functionality a schedule can be built